LukaHarambasic/scheduled-notion-database-update/README.md

 # Update notion tasks

+> This repo is still in progress!
+But it works :)

 ## Goal

 Have a simple function that updates the status of tasks in a Notion database on defined conditions.
 This can easily be adapted for other automations.